Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

 Final configurations are not the only configurations on which it would be useful to loop.
-In fact, in some cases, in order to assure that the operator $U$ is unitary, we need to introduce additional target configurations that behave has sinks, from which the machine cannot get out (see the example in subsection~\ref{ssec:ex:identity}, whose graph representation is given in Figure~\ref{fig:ide}).
-We have then to consider a whole set $\Q_t$ of target states, containing the final state $q_f$, s.t.\ for every plain configuration $C_t = \langle\alpha,q_t,\beta\rangle$, with $q_t\in\Q_t$, we have a set of indexed configurations $\langle C_t, n \rangle$, for $n\in\NN$, s.t.\ $U(\ket{C_t, n}) = \ket{C_t,n+1}$.
+In some cases, in order to assure that the operator $U$ is unitary, we need to introduce additional target configurations that behave as sinks, from which the machine cannot get out (see Remark~\ref{rem:source-target}, and the example in Subsection~\ref{ssec:ex:identity}, whose graph representation is given in Figure~\ref{fig:ide}).
+We have then to consider a whole set $\Q_t$ of target states, containing the final state $q_f$, s.t.\ for every plain configuration $C_t = \langle\alpha,q_t,\beta, i\rangle$, with $q_t\in\Q_t$, we have a set of indexed configurations $\langle C_t, n \rangle$, for $n\in\NN$, s.t.\ $U(\ket{C_t, n}) = \ket{C_t,n+1}$.